comit/sonoff-bridge/Sonoff-Dual.md

 Please see the [Hardware Preparation](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation) page for general instructions.

 As always, you need to access the serial interface.
 The **four serial pins** (3V3, Rx, Tx, GND) are available at the short end of the PCB and can be seen on the left side of the first image and are labeled in red on the second image.
+For the v2.0 version of the board you need to cross-over the serial interface, see [troubleshooting](https://github.com/arendst/Sonoff-Tasmota/wiki/Troubleshooting).

 <img alt="Sonoff Dual, GPIO0 grounded" src="https://github.com/arendst/arendst.github.io/blob/master/media/dual2a.jpg" width="48%" />
 <img alt="Alternate GPIO0 spot" src="http://tinkerman.cat/wp-content/uploads/2016/12/20161206_234331s.jpg" width="48%" align="right" />